DevSecOpsSamples/eks-gpu-autoscaling/README.md

 ## Prerequisites

-The EKS Blueprint is used for minimum steps for EKS cluster and add-on.
+The EKS Blueprint was used to minimize the installation steps of EKS cluster and add-on.

 [Create a cluster with EKS Blueprint](./cdk/README.md):